 Our Approach to Shoulder Fracture

-UCSF offers world-class care for both simple and complex injuries, including broken bones in the shoulder.
+UCSF offers the best possible care for both simple and complex injuries of the shoulder bones.
 Most shoulder fractures can be treated with a sling to immobilize the bone while it heals.
-Other cases require surgery.
+Other cases are best treated with surgery to realign and stabilize the bones.
+For all patients, our goal is to relieve pain and restore mobility, enabling a speedy return to normal life and favorite activities.

 Awards & recognition